Gumichan01/lunatix/README.md

 ### Build the program ###

-If you want to launch the demo program,you just need
+If you want to generate the libraries, you just need
 to execute the following command:
- $make
+ *$make*

-So, you can launch the demo program.
+So, you can use them in any projects.

 To test the engine, execute the following command:
- $./test/test.sh
+ *$./test/test.sh*

 You need to be on the root directory of the source code to launch the script.
 Otherwise, th script will not work.